Motorcycle Accidents Lawyers in Columbia SC

 Each year, about 50,000 people are injured and nearly 2,000 are killed in motorcycle accidents in the United States.
 Motorcycle riders in accidents involving other vehicles have a 98% chance of sustaining an injury.
 And while most motorcycle riders could not have avoided this type of auto accident with another vehicle, in most cases the driver of the other vehicle involved could have!

 A motorcycle accident is likely to result in catastrophic injury or death for the motorcycle rider because of the size of the bike and the lack of protection.
 If you are a motorcycle rider who has been injured in an accident caused by someone else’s negligence, then you deserve maximum compensation for your injuries.
-For a free case evaluation, please call our experienced South Carolina accident attorneys at 888-353-5513.
+For a free case evaluation, please call our experienced South Carolina motorcycle accident lawyers at 888-353-5513.

 Causes of Motorcycle Accidents